andrew/ultimate-awesome/README.md

 - [Awesome-Arch](https://github.com/SofianeHamlaoui/Awesome-Arch) - A curated list of awesome Arch-related projects,softwares and resources.
 - [awesome-dbre](https://github.com/SpokeyWheeler/awesome-dbre) - A list of awesome free and open-source tools for DBRE.
 - [impressive-profile-readmes](https://github.com/stormytech317/impressive-profile-readmes) - About Get inspired to make your GitHub Profile stand out!
 Check out our gallery of Impressive Profile READMEs and take your profile to the next level.
+- [awesome-balochi-nlp](https://github.com/strickvl/awesome-balochi-nlp) - A repository for resources relating to NLP in the Balochi language.
 - [awesome-semantic-textual-similarity](https://github.com/superbrucejia/awesome-semantic-textual-similarity) - Awesome Semantic Textual Similarity: a curated list of Semantic Textual Similarity in Large Language Models and NLP.
 - [awesome-creators-chatgpt](https://github.com/thumbnailpeak-head/awesome-creators-chatgpt) - A curated list of awesome GPTs for creators .
 - [awesome-few-shot-learning](https://github.com/tongoy/awesome-few-shot-learning) - A list of awesome few-shot learning resources.